vitalij-vladimirov/custom-skeleton-with-permissions-control/README.md

 ---
 ### First launch
-- `make first-run` - will run `docker-compose up -d` and automatically
+1. `make start` - will run `docker-compose up -d`
     - Launch container with PHP 7.4, Nginx, MySQL 5.7
+2. `make setup` - will run (*on the first launch wait 30-120 sec. while database is created in `data/mysql`*):
-    - Install composer
+    - Composer install
-    - Run migrations
+    - Migrations
-    - Run seeds
+    - Seeds
 - If you want to run application without docker, run `composer install` in `src` directory, this will install composer dependencies, run migrations and seeds

 ### App configuration